Take Action

 Concentrating on High-Value Alzheimer’s Needs to Get to an End (CHANGE) Act

 Senators Shelley Moore Capito (R-WV) and Mark Warner (D-VA) have reintroduced the Concentrating on High-Value Alzheimer’s Needs to Get to an End (CHANGE) Act, bipartisan legislation to encourage early assessment and diagnosis of Alzheimer’s.
 Companion legislation was also introduced in the U.S. House of Representatives by Representatives Linda T. Sánchez (D-CA), Darren LaHood (R-IL), Doris Matsui (D-CA), and Gus Bilirakis (R-FL).
 The CHANGE Act (S. 1799 / H.R.
 3501) would better utilize the existing Welcome to Medicare initial exam and Medicare annual wellness visits to screen, detect, and diagnose Alzheimer’s and related dementias in their earliest stages.
 An early documented diagnosis communicated to the patient and caregiver enables timely access to care planning services along with available medical and non-medical treatments, and optimizes peoples’ ability to build a care team, participate in support services, and enroll in clinical trials.
-For additional information, see the bill text.
+For additional information, see the bill text and the and the LEAD Coalition letters to Congress encouraging all Representatives and Senators to become co-sponsors.

 Accelerating Access to Dementia & Alzheimer’s Provider Training (AADAPT) Act

-Representatives Troy Balderson (R-OH), Nanette Barragán (D-CA), Darin LaHood (R-IL) and Paul Tonko (D-NY) have reintroduced the bipartisan Accelerating Access to Dementia & Alzheimer’s Provider Training (AADAPT) Act (H.R.
-3747).
+Representatives Troy Balderson (R-OH), Nanette Barragán (D-CA), Darin LaHood (R-IL) and Paul Tonko (D-NY) and Senators Shelley Moore Capito (R-WV), Amy Klobuchar (D-MN), Jerry Moran (R-KS), Cory Booker (D-NJ), Dan Sullivan (R-AK), Andy Kim (D-NJ), James Lankford (R-OK), and Maria Cantwell (D-WA) have reintroduced the bipartisan Accelerating Access to Dementia & Alzheimer’s Provider Training (AADAPT) Act (H.R.
+3747/S.4036).
 The AADAPT Act would provide grants to providers participating in structured Alzheimer’s and dementia virtual education programs to build on their knowledge of detection, diagnosis, care, and treatment of Alzheimer’s and other forms of dementia.
 The legislation would address knowledge gaps and workforce capacity issues being faced by primary care providers across the nation, connecting their practices with dementia care experts using free, remote continuing education.
 These programs have added importance in reaching rural and medically underserved areas where primary care providers are especially strained.
 Read the full legislative text.

 Bridging Relief in Delayed Government Enrollment (BRIDGE) for Young Onset Alzheimer’s Disease Act